apw804/CellularReferenceModel/README.md

 - **[Kishan Sthankiya](https://orcid.org/0009-0002-1935-0476)** - Queen Mary University of London
 - **[Keith Briggs](https://keithbriggs.info/)** - BT

+## Academic Integrity Declaration

+The concepts, algorithms, and source code implementation in this project are the original intellectual contributions of the authors listed above.
+However, in the interest of full transparency and academic integrity, we declare that:

+- **Documentation**: This README file has been rewritten and formatted with assistance from an AI language model (GitHub Copilot/Claude) to improve clarity, structure, and presentation.
+- **Code Documentation**: Docstrings throughout the source code have been enhanced and standardized with AI assistance to improve readability and completeness.
+- **Content Verification**: All AI-generated documentation has been thoroughly reviewed and verified for technical accuracy by the authors.
+- **Original Work**: The underlying research contributions, methodologies, algorithmic implementations, and technical work remain the work of the human authors.

+This approach ensures clear, professional documentation while maintaining the authenticity and integrity of the research contributions.

 ## Acknowledgments

 Special thanks to Keith Briggs for his invaluable contributions and expertise in cellular network simulation.
 This project builds upon concepts and methodologies developed in the [AIMM Simulator](https://github.com/keithbriggs/AIMM-simulator), which provided inspiration and foundational insights for the CRM framework.
 The collaboration between academic and industrial perspectives has been essential in creating a tool that serves both research communities effectively.